Advanced Energy Incubator

 ThermoLift is developing a disruptive and transformational thermally driven heat pump

 for heating and cooling and hot water in one device.
 Based upon proven technology,

 ThermoLift expects to reduce commercial/residential space conditioning energy consumption

 by up to 50%.
-ThermoLift is a client of the CEBIP (
+ThermoLift is a graduate of the CEBIP(

 Unique Technical Services